university-of-york/uoy-design-patterns/src/pages/90-about.md

 title: About
 name: about
 category: false
-layout: default
+layout: q+tq
 id: about

 ---

-This is a meta-page about how the documentation is built, with examples of how you can call new component templates into pages.
+<p class="lead">This is a meta-page about how the documentation is built, with examples of how you can call new component templates into pages.</p>

 You can include an atomic component like so: